tanmaya26/file-bot/Deploy/Deploy.md

 https://app.slack.com/client/TNTGTLN5U/CNK1N4V5F

 5. Once inside the channel, start typing the following commands to verify the use cases by typing the commands in text box.
+As shown in the screen shot below, enter commands in the textbox at the bottom to start interacting with bot.

     *USE CASE 1: Storage*